AndrewShpagin/CppAsScript/README.md

 Using the compilable c++ as script, compiled at runtime using the clang-cl.<br>
 Currently it works for Windows, but it will be crossplatform in future).

-**This is headers-only library, just include the header "cppAsScript.h" into your project and you may use c++ as scripting language!**
+**This is headers-only library, just include the header "cppAsScript.h" into your project and you may use c++ at native speed as the scripting language!**

 ## The problem it solves
 You need to execute external scripts using your program API at the native c++ speed.
 Now it is possible!
 Declare the API, create script example as cpp file, use this project to complile that cpp and execute at runtime.
 It allows to create platform-independent plugins that are amost independent on API changes instead of old DLL-s method.
 It opens the possibility to users of the main program to create really fast and time-critical extensions.